strmprivacy/docs/docs/02-concepts/02-data-contracts/index.md

 At the moment, entities can be archived and reactivated freely, so in a way, archival is just a convenience.
 This may change in the future though.
 :::

-## Difference between `keyField` and `keyLink` {#difference-keyfield-keylink}

-It is important to note the difference between `keyField` and `keyLink`, as they are related to each other, but are fundamentally different:

-1. `keyField` is part of the **event contract** and `keyLink` is part of the [strmMeta section](/02-concepts/02-data-contracts/02-strm-meta.md) of the *serialization schema*

-2. `keyField` determines which field in the **serialization schema** is used for considering whether events belong to the same sequence (for example a session)

-3. `keyLink` *links* a single event to an encryption key

-4. The value for `keyField` is determined by you

-5. The value for `keyLink` is determined by STRM Privacy

-6. The value of `keyField` is used when creating a `keyLink`

-As you can see, the two have a strong relationship, but they are different.